 The alternative to classic finger waves also originated in the twenties.
 In this alternative version, the finger waves are soft and not quite as defined.
-Still, this second version is more elegant than curls.
 In the twenties, hair stylists formed the waves using a hot iron.
 The modern version of this hot iron is the flat iron:

-Separate out a section of hair about 2" wide.
-Starting on top of your head, roll the hair inward one turn over the rod of the flat iron.
+How to do this finger waves hairstyle: Separate out a section of hair about 2" wide.
+Starting on top of your head, roll the hair inward by turning the flat iron once.
 Then pull the flat iron slightly downward.
 Now roll the hair over the hot flat iron in the other direction and pull the flat iron downwards a bit.
 Alternately roll your hair over the flat iron inward and outward until you reach the end of the strand.

 Finger Wave Styles: Suitable Outfits and Make-up

 Whether you hair is blonde or brunette, the style of the roaring twenties suits everybody.
-Dependent on the occasion, you may choose more or less expressive make-up.
-For a dramatic appearance in the style of the Hollywood divas of times long past, you need false eyelashes and bright red lipstick.
+Depending on the occasion, you may choose more or less expressive make-up.
+For a dramatic appearance in the style of Hollywood divas that graced our screen literally a century ago, you’ll need false eyelashes and bright red lipstick.